tuobangli/invitationletter/README.md

 # invitationletter
-submitting Matrix dissimilarity to preprint.
+ask Berkeley Professor to submit Matrix dissimilarity as a coursework.